NeuroTechX/ntx_slack_archive/devices.md

  >Hey <#C08T2SENQ|devices> question!
 Joel (openbci joel) and i were talking about the mini eeg and he says it should be battery powered so people can't have the opportunity to hook an arduino/raspberry pi up to the wall, be hooked up to the device, and an electrical surge hit and electrocute their heads. it's why the openbci is battery powered. should this stick be battery powered?

+8/26/2017 4:34 PM

+ **aj** :

+ >Here is a sweet gif of the mini board as of today, it's powered by a 3V3 input pin <http://g.recordit.co/Q0xsLgfqvI.gif>